ubc-mdscl/ubc-mdscl.github.io/program/faq.md

 ### Do I need experience in Natural Languages to succeed in the program?

-The MDS-CL program focuses exclusively on work with language data for the second half of the program.
+The MDS-CL program focuses exclusively on work with language data for the [second half of the program](https://masterdatascience.ubc.ca/programs/computational-linguistics#:~:text=Winter:%20January%20-%20April).
 We recommend that students have experience formally studying natural languages (ie. topics in Syntax/Semantics/Morphology/Phonetics/Grammar) in order to understand the underlying linguistic principles used in the program.
 This can be done by taking theoretical Linguistic coursework, or theoretical coursework in a specific language (ie. English/Spanish/Hindi).
 The particular language that you study to learn about these language frameworks is flexible.

 ### What is the minimum language requirement?

-The program minimum requirements listed on the Graduate School website are what is needed to apply for the MDS-CL program.
-The requirement on the MDS-CL website is the score that is recommended to have to apply for our program.
+The program minimum requirements listed on the [Graduate School website](https://www.grad.ubc.ca/prospective-students/application-admission/ielts-program-minimum-requirements) are what is *needed* to apply for the MDS-CL program.
+The requirement on the [MDS-CL website](https://masterdatascience.ubc.ca/admissions/international-students#:~:text=Language%20Requirements) is the score that is *recommended* to have to apply for our program.

 Preferred applicants will have met the recommended MDS-CL score.

 ### Do you offer any scholarships?

 Although not guaranteed, our program offers scholarships.
 All applicants will automatically be considered for the scholarships they are eligible for, hence there is no separate application.
-Scholarships will be announced in the offer letter once all applications have been reviewed.
-You can read more about the different scholarships offered and other financial aids here.
+Scholarships will be announced once all applications have been reviewed.
+You can read more about the different scholarships offered and other financial aids [here](https://masterdatascience.ubc.ca/admissions/tuition-and-financial-aid).

 ### Can I work while I’m in the MDS-CL program?